Introduction

 Meeting with author

-Book Exhibition
+Book Fair

 The book exhibition held twice a year in the school hall.
 Publishers were invited to set up booths to sell stationary or books in discounted prices.

-Tell-a-tale Children's Storytelling Competition
+Tell-a-tale Children's Story Telling Competition 2022-2023

 The competition is organized by the Standing Committee on Language Education and Research (SCOLAR) and Teacup Productions.
 It aims to cultivate primary school students’ interest in learning Chinese (including Putonghua) and English languages, and enhance their confidence and skills in reading, comprehension and oratory.